The Perfect 2 Weeks in Nicaragua Itinerary (+ Tips!)

 How We Structured This Nicaragua Itinerary

-This itinerary for Nicaragua works itself through the country from the north to the south.
+This itinerary for Nicaragua works through the country from north to south.

-It’s perfect for backpackers coming from Honduras and heading toward Costa Rica as we did, but it’s also easy to adapt to flying in and out of Managua.
+It’s perfect for backpackers coming from Honduras and heading toward Costa Rica, which is exactly what we did, but you can easily adapt it to flying in and out of Managua.

 If you’re traveling from south to north through Central America, simply reverse the itinerary and go from there.